opensafely-core/ethelred/docs/deployment.md

 The Streamlit app is deployed as a DigitalOcean App Platform app using a buildpack.
 App Platform uses `requirements.txt` to determine that the Python buildpack is required.
-It uses `runtime.txt` to determine which version of Python is required.
-Because the information in these files is already stored elsewhere, they are symlinks.
+Because the information in this file is already stored elsewhere, it is a symlink.

 For more information about the Python buildpack, see the "[Python Buildpack on App Platform][]" page in the DigitalOcean docs.